aws/sagemaker-rl-container/README.rst

 Amazon SageMaker RL Containers
 ==============================

-A set of Dockerfiles that provides Reinforcement Learning (RL) solutions to be used in SageMaker.
+A set of Dockerfiles that enables Reinforcement Learning (RL) solutions to be used in SageMaker.

 The SageMaker team uses this repository to build its official RL images.
 On how to use any of these images on SageMaker, see `Python SDK <https://github.com/aws/sagemaker-python-sdk>`__.